EdenKhaos/EdenKhaos/README.md

 - 🔭 I’m currently working on soon: Continue on my last project "Let's Get Married" app.
 - 🌱 I’m currently learning: Continue learning React and PHP
 - 😄 Pronouns: she/her/hers
+- 💬 Ask me about: My alias name...and why I use it?
 - ⚡ Fun fact: My github user name is also my gamer user name!

 ## 📫 How to reach me: